 Teachers, police officers, firefighters and emergency service technicians can get 50% discounts off the list price for homes in “revitalization areas.”
 Those areas are designated by the U.S. Department of Housing and Urban Development (HUD).

 However, recipients must agree to live in these homes as their primary residence for at least 36 months.
 The program is also highly competitive.
-Eligible homes are listed on the Teacher Next Door program’s official website for only five days.
+Eligible homes are listed on the Teacher Next Door program’s official website for only a few days.

 Qualified teachers must work full time in a state-accredited public or private school serving local children in grades K through 12.
 Police officers must work full time for a law-enforcement agency affiliated with a governmental body or tribal government.
 Firefighters and EMTs must be employed by a fire department or an emergency response unit in the area where the home they’re interested in is located.